tonethar/IGME-330-Master/notes/canvas-1.md

 ![screenshot](./_images/screen-saver-4.gif)

 ## IV.
 Homework
-Do ONE of the following:

-- Modify the above "screen saver" in some significant ways (so that it draws differently/looks different)
+- Modify the above "screen saver" in some significant ways (so that it draws differently/looks different) - see myCourses for the due date and submission requirements

-**OR**

-- Create a "random walker" by following the instructions here --> [Random Walker HW](./HW-random-walker.md)

-See mycourses dropbox for submission instructions